Mihaugoku/fg-input-visualizer/README.md

 The rest should be self-explanatory

 > [!NOTE]
-> If you are unsure what the name for the input you're mapping is, run `test.bat`, which will open an input tester for you.
+> If you are unsure what the name for the input you're mapping is, run `input_tester.py`, which will open an input tester for you.
 You can then press any button, and it will give you the name of it.

 `[combokeys.game]` - Combo keys simulate you pressing multiple other buttons at the same time.
 For example how you can bind throws to a single button.
 The syntax is as follows: "keycode=keyname1,keyname2,..."
 Example: